 - non-accidental injuries in children

 Sternal fractures are best detected on dedicated lateral sternal views as lucent cortical breaches with or without displacement.
-Undisplaced fractures are poorly visualised on plain x-rays.
+Undisplaced fractures are poorly visualized on plain x-rays.

 - can also be used to assess for sternal fractures

-- as with plain X-ray, US can show a cortical fracture or step
+- as with plain x-ray, US may show a cortical fracture or step

 - just as accurate as lateral radiographs but less reliable in determining displacement 5

-- modality of choice; sagittal reformats most sensitive
+- modality of choice; sagittal reformat most sensitive

 - can assess for anterior cortical breach and posterior cortical breach, with the latter being associated with more severe neurovascular injuries 3